defi-wonderland/handbook/sites/wonderland/docs/development/offchain/best-practices.md

 ## **Discord**

-- We use Discord for communication—whenever you have a PR ready for review make sure to drop it in the pr-reviews channel!
+- We use Discord for communication, whenever you have a PR ready for review, make sure to drop it in the pr-reviews channel!